-This is the rarest category of Cayman Islands funds with fewer than 1 per cent of regulated mutual funds being registered under this category.
+This is the rarest category of Cayman Islands funds with fewer than 1 per cent of regulated mutual funds falling under this category of regulation as at the end of Q4 2024.

 Unless a mutual fund falls within one of the other categories described above, it must obtain a mutual fund licence.
-A fund promoter manager would usually choose to license a fund under the MF Act if the fund is intended to be a retail fund offered generally to the public outside the Cayman Islands, with its administrator and/or manager and other key service providers located outside the Cayman Islands.
+A fund promoter manager would usually choose to licence a fund under the MF Act if the fund is intended to be a retail fund offered generally to the public outside the Cayman Islands, with its administrator and/or manager and other key service providers located outside the Cayman Islands.